chuanconggao/extratools/docs/functions/seqtools.md

 Returns all the positions where `a` is a sub-sequence of `b`.

-- No overlapping is allowed.
-Unlike `findallsubseq`, you cannot change this behavior.
+- In default, no overlapping is allowed.
+You can change this behavior by specify `overlap`.

 - Unlike other function in `seqtools`, empty list is returned when `a` is empty.